Air Compressor Oil Basics: What You Need to Know

 Lubricated air compressors include:

-Of these, oil-flooded rotary screw air compressors are the most common type found in industrial applications such as pneumatic conveying and powering tools and manufacturing lines.
+Of these, oil-flooded rotary screw compressors are the most common type found in industrial applications such as pneumatic conveying and powering tools and manufacturing lines.
 Oil is injected into the rotor housing during compression.
-The oil performs several functions.

 In an oil-flooded air compressor, oil mixes with air during compression.
 It is then separated back out before compressed air leaves the system.